Sacred Valley & Classic Inca Trail 4-Day Trek with Machu Picchu

 This full-day Sacred Valley tour is the perfect cultural introduction before starting the epic Inca Trail hike.

-Hike the Legendary Classic Inca Trail
+Hike the Historic Classic Inca Trail Trek

 Sunrise Arrival at Machu Picchu

-Why Book This Tour with Qoricancha Expeditions?
+Why Book This Tour Through Qoricancha Expeditions?

 - Expert local guides with deep cultural knowledge

-- Personalized attention and small group experience
+- Personalised attention and small group experience

 Adventure Through History and Nature: Sacred Valley + Classic Inca Trail